MitchMedeiros/MLCompare/README.md

 mlc.full_pipeline(datasets, models)
 ```

-You can either use each model's default values or choose your own using the params key.
+In the case of the XGBoost model we passed in our own parameter values rather than using the defaults.